Phospholipase A2

-This particular phospholipase specifically recognizes the sn2 acyl bond of phospholipids and catalytically hydrolyzes the bond, releasing arachidonic acid and lysophosphatidic acid.
+This particular phospholipase specifically recognizes the sn2 acyl bond of phospholipids and catalytically hydrolyzes the bond, releasing arachidonic acid and lysophosphatidyl choline, a precursor of lysophosphatidic acid.
 Upon downstream modification by cyclooxygenases or lipoxygenases, arachidonic acid is modified into active compounds called eicosanoids.
 Eicosanoids include prostaglandins and leukotrienes, which are categorized as anti-inflammatory and inflammatory mediators.

 PLA2 enzymes are commonly found in mammalian tissues as well as arachnid, insect, and snake venom.
 Venom from bees is largely composed of melittin, which is a stimulant of PLA2.
 Due to the increased presence and activity of PLA2 resulting from a snake or insect bite, arachidonic acid is released from the phospholipid membrane disproportionately.
 As a result, inflammation and pain occur at the site.
 There are also prokaryotic A2 phospholipases.

 Additional types of phospholipases include phospholipase A1, phospholipase B, phospholipase C, and phospholipase D.

 Families

 Phospholipases A2 include several unrelated protein families with common enzymatic activity.
 Two most notable families are secreted and cytosolic phospholipases A2.
-Other families include Ca2+ independent PLA2 (iPLA2) and lipoprotein-associated PLA2s (lp-PLA2), also known as platelet activating factor acetylhydrolase (PAF-AH).
+Other families include Ca2+ independent PLA2 (iPLA2) and lipoprotein-associated PLA2 (Lp-PLA2), also known as platelet activating factor acetylhydrolase (PAF-AH).

 Secreted phospholipases A2 (sPLA2)

-The extracellular forms of phospholipases A2 have been isolated from different venoms (snake, bee, and wasp), from virtually every studied mammalian tissue (including pancreas and kidney) as well as from bacteria.
+The extracellular forms of phospholipases A2 have been isolated from different venoms (snake, bee, and wasp), and from virtually every studied mammalian tissue (including pancreas and kidney) as well as from bacteria.
 They require Ca2+ for activity.

 Pancreatic sPLA2 serve for the initial digestion of phospholipid compounds in dietary fat.
 Venom phospholipases help to immobilize prey by promoting cell lysis.

 In mice, group III sPLA2 are involved in sperm maturation, and group X are thought to be involved in sperm capacitation.